 Fiduciaries are “fee-only” which means they are paid based on your assets under management (AUM) or by an hourly rate, never taking commissions or other forms of revenue from selling products.
 There is another term, “fee-based” that sounds like “fee-only”, but they are slightly different in that “fee-based” means it is a combination of “fee-only” and taking commissions.
 You can learn more about this question in our blog post, Five Questions to Ask a Financial Advisor Before Your Hire Them.

 The best way to determine how an Advisor is being paid is to look at their Form ADV which is a required form filed with the SEC and available to the public at www.investor.gov.
 This disclosure will tell you how they are paid.
 However, the simplest way to find out is to ask the Financial Advisor.
 Ask how they are compensated and make sure they are “fee only” and not just “fee based”.
-For a more detailed look at the ins and outs of fiduciary financial advisors, check out our blog post, What is a Fiduciary Financial Advisor?.

 How do I structure my portfolio as I prepare for retirement?

 As you approach retirement, it’s important to review what percentage of your portfolio you have invested in the stock market.
 The five years before and after retirement are generally the most critical when it comes to protecting the money you’ve saved so far.
 Any market volatility during this sensitive time period could dramatically affect how long your money lasts, as your investments won’t have as much time to recover as when you were younger.